 Are P2P Money Transfers Safe?

-Any time your bank account or credit or debit card information is online, there is a chance that someone can get ahold of it, but that’s not unique to P2P transfer companies.
-All of the major online money transfer companies encrypt all of you financial information, yes, but no P2P system is totally impervious to hacks and scams.
-Similarly, no online bank or really online anything can be totally free from risk.
+Any time your bank account, credit, or debit card information is online, there is a chance that someone can get a hold of it, and P2Ps are no different.
+While all major money transfer companies encrypt your financial information, no P2P system is totally impervious to hacks and scams.

-The good news is, the major services are doing what they can to keep information safe, and both the services and your banks should be adept at dealing with any issues of fraud.
-Still, it is important to read each company’s security policy to make sure you’re comfortable before agreeing to use that service.
+The good news is that major financial services typically do all they can to keep information safe, and both the P2P services and your bank are likely adept at dealing with any issues of fraud.
+Still, it can be important to read each company’s security policy to make sure you’re comfortable with their tactics before agreeing to use that service.

 What Are the Benefits of P2P Money Transfers?

-Fast: Depending on your service, P2P money transfers happen quickly.
-Most service providers provide same-day transfers for users of their service, as well as bank transfers that take a few business days.
+• They’re fast.
+Depending on the service, P2P money transfers can be deposited fairly quickly.
+Most service providers provide same-day transfers between user accounts, as well as bank transfers that take just a few business days.

-Easy: No more trips to the ATM or a bank branch to get cash, writing checks to your friends, family, and roommates, and no more spending $25 on a book of checks.
+• They’re easy.
+P2P transfers eliminate the need to make trips to the ATM or a local bank branch to get cash.
+They also eliminate the need to get out your checkbook, write a check and then mail it to someone.
 A P2P transfer online makes moving money within your network as easy as can be.
 All you need is a mobile device, the app, and cell service or WiFi.

 Recommended: 8 Ways to Pay Your Friends Without Cash